Azathothas/Stars/README.md

 - [gruntwork-io/fetch](https://github.com/gruntwork-io/fetch) – Download files, folders, and release assets from a specific git commit, branch, or tag of public and private GitHub repos.
 - [gruntwork-io/git-xargs](https://github.com/gruntwork-io/git-xargs) – git-xargs is a command-line tool (CLI) for making updates across multiple Github repositories with a single command.
 - [guumaster/hostctl](https://github.com/guumaster/hostctl) – Your dev tool to manage /etc/hosts like a pro!
+- [gvcgo/asciinema](https://github.com/gvcgo/asciinema) – 🔥🎨 ⚡️📝A cross-platform asciinema(v2) terminal session recorder for MacOS/Linux/Windows.
+Currently a better choice than the official one.
+- [gvcgo/gobuilder](https://github.com/gvcgo/gobuilder) – An enhancement for official <go build>.
+- [gvcgo/version-manager](https://github.com/gvcgo/version-manager) – 🔥 A general version manager for 60+ SDKs with TUI inspired by lazygit.
+No need to remember any commands.
+Less bugs.
 - [gwen001/github-endpoints](https://github.com/gwen001/github-endpoints) – Find endpoints on GitHub.
 - [gwen001/github-regexp](https://github.com/gwen001/github-regexp) – Basically a regexp over a GitHub search.
 - [gwen001/github-subdomains](https://github.com/gwen001/github-subdomains) – Find subdomains on GitHub.